TITLE 89: SOCIAL SERVICES

-In-home service, also referred to as homemaker service, is defined as general non-medical support by supervised homecare aides, or homemakers, who have received specialized training in the provision of in-home services.
-The purpose of providing in-home service is to maintain, strengthen and safeguard the functioning of individuals in their own homes in accordance with the authorized Plan of Care.
+In-home service is defined as general non-medical support by supervised homecare aides who have received specialized training in the provision of in-home services.
+The purpose of providing in-home service is to maintain, strengthen and safeguard the functioning of participants in their own homes in accordance with the authorized person-centered plan of care.

 a) Specific service components of in-home service shall include the following:

-1) Teaching/performing of meal planning and preparation; routine housekeeping skills/tasks (e.g., making and changing beds, dusting, washing dishes, vacuuming, cleaning and waxing floors, keeping the kitchen and bathroom clean and laundering the client's linens and clothing); shopping skills/tasks; and home maintenance and repairs.
+1) Teaching/performing of meal planning and preparation; light housekeeping tasks (e.g., making and changing beds, dusting, washing dishes, vacuuming, cleaning floors, keeping the kitchen and bathroom clean and laundering the participant's linens and clothing); shopping skills/tasks; and home maintenance and repairs.

-2) Performing/assisting with essential shopping/errands may include handling the client's money (proper accounting to the client of money handled and provision of receipts are required).
+2) Performing/assisting with essential shopping/errands may include handling the participant's money (proper accounting to the participant of money handled and provision of receipts are required).
 These tasks shall be:

-A) performed as specifically required by the Plan of Care; and
+A) performed as specifically required by the person-centered plan of care; and

 B) monitored by the homecare supervisor.